 Oreocharis speciosa MD 15-17 (syn.
 Briggsia speciosa)

 If the nursery catches on fire or there is an EF5 tornado bearing down or skies darken from a locust plague of biblical proportions, this is in the first armload we grab.
 A gesneriad from our collection in Asia where this grew on shaded, mossy rock faces enjoying Acer griseum and Emmenopterys henryi as neighbors.
 Gloriously large, totally tubular lavender-pink flowers awaken urges long forgotten.
-Should be hardy here in the maritime PNW.
-Some authorities have transferred this to the genus Oreocharis although this has not yet been universally accepted.
-A portion of the proceeds goes to support the mission of Far Reaches Botanical Conservancy.
+Hardy here at FRF in the maritime PNW.